Periods & Breakouts: Can Hormones be Tamed?

 What hormonal acne reminds us of—besides the fact that your uterus is about to throw you down a steep flight of stairs—is that everything is connected.
 My skin is not just something that I live in.
 It’s not just an accessory that I primp and care for like a detachable wig.
 I am my skin; not just living inside of it.
 It is an organ that is connected to every other organ in my body, including the endocrine system and the reproductive system.
 Unfortunately, this means that for those with mild hormonal acne, not severe enough to take birth control or other medications, (like me), it’s not exactly something we can completely eradicate.
 Our bodies are just doing their thing.

-Knowing this, I start to forgive all the horrible date ruining pimples of the past.
+Knowing this, I start to forgive all the horrible date-ruining pimples of times past.
 I realize every function of my body is working for me, millions of them so automatic and small that I can’t even perceive them.
 My body is talking and while sometimes they argue, there’s no such thing as a perfect relationship.
 Especially for such a complicated task as keeping this sack of meat up and running.Communication can be a tricky thing, but as long as everything is working how it should, I’ve learned to accept my monthly breakouts.
 I kind of start to question too, Why do I need perfect skin anyway?!
 There is a beauty to all the little 'flaws', that are side-effects of the thousands of interconnected working systems in my body.
 It means that the force of life is not concerned with our ideas of perfection.
 I think I’m ready to see the power in that.
 I think I’m ready for another chocolate bar.

 More period stuff? *click click* for The Definitive Guide to Dealing With Your Period